 Dan Air Flight Cancellation Compensation

-The European Union has laws to help you if your flight is cancelled.
-Here’s the important information:
+The EU has laws to help you if your flight gets cancelled.
+Here’s what you should know:

-If your flight gets cancelled within two weeks of you’re supposed to leave, you could be eligible for compensation as much as €600.
-But keep in mind – the airline doesn’t have to pay if they can get you on another flight that doesn’t significantly disrupt your travel.
+In the event of a flight cancellation within two weeks of you’re supposed to leave, you may be entitled to compensation of up to €600.
+However, there’s a condition – the airline can avoid paying if they can get you on another flight that doesn’t significantly disrupt your travel.

 Advance Notice | Re-routing Requirements |